-Home Energy Assessments check your home for combustion safety issues such as gas leaks, as well as indoor air quality and other home comfort and safety elements.
+Home Energy Audits include a check for combustion safety issues such as gas leaks, as well as indoor air quality and other home comfort and safety elements.

 What is a Home Energy Audit?